ai-winter/ros_motion_planning/README.md

 # ROS Motion Planning

-**Motion planning** is a computational problem to find a sequence of valid configurations that moves the object from the source to destination.
+**Robot Motion planning** is a computational problem to find a sequence of valid configurations that moves the robot from the source to the destination.
 Generally, it includes **Path Searching** and **Trajectory Optimization**.

-* **Path Searching**: Based on path constraints, e.g. obstacles, it searches an optimal path sequence for the robot to travel without conflicts between source and destination.
+* **Path Searching**: Based on path constraints, e.g., obstacles, it searches an optimal path sequence for the robot to travel without collisions from the source to the destination.

-* **Trajectory Planning**: Based on the kinematics, dynamics and obstacles, it optimizes a motion state trajectory from the source to destination according to the path sequence.
+* **Trajectory Planning**: Based on kinematics, dynamics and obstacles, it optimizes a motion state trajectory from the source to the destination according to the path sequence.

 This repository provides the implementation of common **Motion Planning** algorithms.
 The theory analysis can be found at [motion-planning](https://blog.csdn.net/frigidwinter/category_11410243.html).
 Furthermore, we provide [Python](https://github.com/ai-winter/python_motion_planning) and [MATLAB](https://github.com/ai-winter/matlab_motion_planning) version.

 **Your stars, forks and PRs are welcome!**